somythl/poweroutages/README.md

 ></iframe>

-#### Bivariate Analysis
+## Bivariate Analysis
-Sam explain this
+We now perfomed a bivariate analysis on energy usage and outage duration in 2 different living sectors.

+#### what is this graph sam
+explain the importance and what it shows sam
 <iframe
   src="assets/bivariate-plot-1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+#### what is this graph sam
-explain some more sam
+explain the importance and what it shows sam
 <iframe
   src="assets/bivariate-plot-2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-explain this too sam

 #### Grouping and Aggregates
-sam why did you choose to do the pivot table this way
+sam why did you choose to do the pivot table this way and what does it show us

 | CAUSE.CATEGORY                |        2000-2003 |       2005-2008 |        2009-2012 |        2013-2016 |
 |:------------------------------|-----------------:|----------------:|-----------------:|-----------------:|